Tuesday, March 03, 2026

-Our fourth day in Cape Town was mainly taken up by a walking "local food tour", we met our guide at 9am in the City Centre and he lead us around eight different venues where we sampled a different local foods.
-We also did a little sight seeing along the way as well, one of the stops was in the historic Bo-Kaap district where most of the buildings are painted in bright colours (see above)
+Our fourth day in Cape Town was mainly taken up by a "local food tour" (on foot) We met our guide at a coffee shop around 9am in the City Centre and the deal was that he would lead us around eight venues where we would sample a different local food (and/or drink) at each.
+We also did a little sight seeing along the way, one of the first stops was in the historic Bo-Kaap district where most of the buildings are painted in bright colours (see above)

-In the picture above you can see some of the dishes on offer from a local cafe, curries of course but also more Indian style bites like Samosas (Samoosas), Pakoras (Daljies) and Rotis, despite the Dutch influence in reducing heat in this style of food, some of these snacks were still quite (spicy) hot!
+In the picture above you can see some of the dishes on offer from a local cafe, curries of course but also more Indian style bites like Samosas (Samoosas), Pakoras (Daljies) and Rotis (an Indian flat bread), despite the Dutch influence in reducing heat in this style of food, some of these snacks were still pretty (spicy) hot!

 In another spot we had a BBQ selection or traditional South African "Braai" this was a popular option with our tour group, ribs, sausages and chops, very nice (see below)

-After our tour we headed back to our hotel and freshened up then headed out for a bite to eat and a reasonably early night as we had a very early start the next day, more on that in part V..
+After our tour we headed back to our hotel and freshened up then headed out for a bite to eat (back at the Jamaican themed bar!) and a reasonably early night as we had a very early start the next day, more on that in part V..

 No comments: